AdventureLookup/adventurelookup-backend/gettingstarted.md

         docker-compose down

+6. To visit the site, find the virtual machine IP and enter it in your browser:

+        docker-machine ip dev

+        // -> Go to the output IP address in your browser

 You now have the base setup up and running.
+The application will auto-reload when code changes, so you can see your changes live.

 However, no database tables or content has been setup and the static files have not been collected.
 We'll do this now:

 > On Windows, using `docker-compose run` allows only for non-interactive mode
 > mandated by the `-d` flag.
 If you want to see the output of your commands